-The Vast, Secretive Face Database That Could Instantly ID You In A Crowd | Fast Company
+The Vast, Secretive Face Database That Could Instantly ID You In A Crowd

 CHILLING EFFECTS

-A plethora of private companies already have your face in all of its biometric glory, provided it’s ever been uploaded to the servers of Apple, Google, and Facebook.
-As these companies pile millions into AI research, a number of startups are also racing to automatically analyze video of the world’s images.
+A plethora of private companies already have your face in all of its biometric glory, provided it’s ever been uploaded to the servers of firms like Apple, Google, and Facebook.
+As these companies pile millions into AI research—in part, to better find you and objects in photos—a number of startups are also racing to automatically analyze the world’s video.
 One startup, Kairos, aims to let Hollywood and ad agencies study audiences’ emotional responses and help theme park visitors more easily find and purchase photos of themselves.
 Another, Matroid, launched this week by researchers at Stanford, focuses on analyzing television appearances and scanning surveillance video.

 “Google can give you pictures of cats, but not cat with grandpa or cat with grandpa and Christmas tree or with your son,” Pete Sonsini, a general partner at New Enterprise Associates, which is funding Matroid to an unspecified tune, told Bloomberg.
 “It’s really powerful for any human to be able to create a detector that can identify any image or set of images or face from their dataset.”